LudoTheHUN/memo-lookahead-ttl/README.md

 ## Why?

-The use case for this behavior is to place it in front of a resource that slowly changes over time (eg: slowly changing web content), but takes (in our example no more then 20ms, if we want to protent the caller from a wait) a long time to return.
+The use case for this behavior is to place it in front of a resource that slowly changes over time (eg: slowly changing web content), but takes (in our example no more then 20ms, if we want to protect the caller from a wait) a long time to return.
 As long as there are conitnuous hits to the memo function, we will return quickly with a value at most :ttlookup ms old.

 ## Notes